 One of my favorite features of REGUA is that it is more than a bird lodge.
 It is also a center for some of the best conservation work being done in the Atlantic Forest.
 With education, research, reforestation, and land acquisition projects, it's success is setting a fine standard in the region and in Brazil.
 On one of our evenings, we'll receive an excellent presentation on REGUA's work from Nicholas Locke who founded the organization.

 Once, one of the highlights was a rough-legged tyrannulet, which not only perched nicely for us but proceeded to regurgitate, and then deposit on the branch where it was perched, two white seeds with sticky coats.
 Having previously discussed the seed dispersal strategies of mistletoes, this was great lesson reinforcement.
 Though uncommon, we've occasionally seen two endemic raptors in Itatiaia - white-necked hawk and mantled hawk.
-These uncommon birds are nearly identical except for their tail pattern.
+These two species are nearly identical except for their tail pattern.
 What's so interesting to me about their plumage similarities is that they are in separate genera.
-The white-necked, in the genus Buteogallus, is a cousin of black-colored raptors like common black hawk, great black hawk, and solitary eagle.
+The white-necked, in the genus Buteogallus, is a cousin of black-colored raptors like common black and great black hawks.
 The mantled is in the genus Pseudastur and an obvious cousin of the widespread white hawk.
-This appears to be a god example of convergent evolution, and their seems to be an evolutionary advantage to this color pattern in the Atlantic Forest.
+This appears to be a good example of convergent evolution, and there seems to be an evolutionary advantage to this color pattern in the Atlantic Forest.

 The Atlantic Forest and Iguazu Falls have exceeded my expectations in terms of comfort, scenery, and wildlife, and I can't wait to go back next year!

-Green-headed Tanager, Swallow-tailed Hummingbird, and Maroon-bellied Parakeet by Misty, Larry, and Mary Vaughn
+Tanager, Swallow-tailed Hummingbird, Black-fronted Piping-Guan, and Maroon-bellied Parakeet by Misty,